NevilleCentipede/nexus-pkgs/README.md

 2. gcc -o nexus main.c for glibc, musl-gcc for musllibc.
 3. place busybox binary (windows, linux, feebsd) where the nexuspkgs is.

+NOTE : I will use V for this now.
+As C is too unsafe.